piotr-cz/cockpit-sql-driver/README.md

 ### Error: `Call to a member function toArray() on null`

-This happens when starting cockpit for the first time and addon is installed.
+This happens when starting cockpit for the first time and this addon is installed.
-Problem is in that native Cockpit modules try to accesss storage which is initialized later (during custom modules bootstrap).
+The reason is in that native Cockpit modules try to accesss storage which is initialized later (during custom modules bootstrap).

-Cockpit must be started for the first time without this module configured.
+Cockpit must be started for the first time without being configured to use SQL driver.

 **Solution 1**
-Start Cockpit with default database configuration and than switch to `sqldriver` as described [here](#configuration)
+Start Cockpit with database configuration it supports out of the box and than switch to `sqldriver` as described [here](#configuration)

 **Solution 2**
 Manually create file `COCKPIT_STORAGE_FOLDER/tmp/webhooks.cache.php` with content